jacksonhmg/simplify-arxiv-extension/README.md

 Enter the key

-Load up a new arxiv/list/ page
+Load up a new arxiv/list/ page e.g. https://arxiv.org/list/quant-ph/new

 Voila!